Roger Bisby has a go at laying some Karndean flooring under the watchful eye of Karndean laying master Richard Daniels.

 It might sound a little strange but I really enjoyed myself laying this floor.
 I completed two rooms in about half a day each.
 I am sure that a floor layer would put it down in an hour or so but it isn’t about rushing it is about getting it right and it is amazing just how many videos there are on YouTube where people don’t get it right.
 They need a Master Class from Richard.

-It is a forgiving product and if there is an area of damage or heavy wear in the future it can be lifted and renewed.
+As well as being resilient it is a forgiving product and if there is an area of damage or heavy wear in the future it can be lifted and renewed.
 Compare that to click together systems and you can see the advantages.
 The other great advantage in a loft conversion is that any squeaky floors that emerge as the timbers dry out over the months can simply be screwed down by lifting a section of Loose Lay.
 Try that with interlocking planks.